KiltedCode/khandaria-campaign/sessions/2022/2022-07-07-mo-zombies-no-problem.md

 `Lucy` tracks into boxes
 **flame strike**
 batter and breach a small hole in line
-`Cedric` trying to snatch a zombie
+`Caedric` trying to snatch a zombie
 ninja appears at attacks `Lucy` the mouse, but sucks and misses
 drop rocks on them to slow down zombies more
 `Lucy` destroys ninja
 paladins finish off revenant
-`Cedric` poisoned from chewing on ninja
+`Caedric` poisoned from chewing on ninja

 cleric goes to get someone to do greater detect magic
 - _+2 leather armor of extra sneakiness_